Ossitech/M5StickRangeFinder/README.md

 This uses the default baudrate and parity settings of the TF02-Pro.

 ### Power consumption
-The range finder module can easily be powered by the M5-Stick, because it has the 5V output pin.
+The range finder module can easily be powered by the M5 Stick, because it has the 5V output pin.
 Even though the builtin battery is not very big, it lasts long enough to take many measurements.